Coronavirus (COVID-19) Testing in San Diego, CA

 What should I do if I have coronavirus symptoms in Mission Valley San Diego, CA?

-We at AFC Urgent Care Mission Valley are available Monday to Sunday, 8 am to 8 pm, and we’re located at 8590 Rio San Diego Drive Suite 111, San Diego CA 92108, but if you or a family member has the symptoms of the coronavirus, please call us at (619) 736-4600 One of our fully capable Medical Providers will be able to evaluate your symptoms via a phone or virtual visit, and if you require testing, we’ll be able to provide it.
-You can also book a virtual visit with us.
+We at AFC Urgent Care Mission Valley are available Monday to Sunday, 8 am to 8 pm, and we’re located at 8590 Rio San Diego Drive Suite 111, San Diego CA 92108, but if you or a family member has the symptoms of the coronavirus, please call us at (619) 736-4600 One of our fully capable Medical Providers will be able to evaluate your symptoms via a phone, and if you require testing, we’ll be able to provide it.